finanalyst/collection/README.md

 *  **debug-when & verbose-when**

 ProcessedPod uses `debug` and `verbose`, which provide information about which blocks are processed (debug), and the result after the application of the template (verbose).
-This is a lot of information and generally, it is only one file that is of interest.
+This is a lot of information and generally, it is only a few files that are of interest.

-These two flags take a string, eg., `:debug-when<Introduction.pod6> `, and when the filename matches the string, then the debug/verbose flag is set for that file only. (verbose is only effective when debug is True).
+These two flags take a string, eg., `:debug-when<Introduction.pod6> ` or `:debug-when<101 about> `, and when the string matches the filename, then the debug/verbose flag is set for that file only.

+Note `verbose` is **only** effective when `debug` is True.

 *  **collection-info**